ImageMagick/Usage-Markdown/windows/index.md

 # Usage under Windows

-Most of the commands in IM Examples were written specifically with LINUX and UNIX shell scripting in mind, as these systems are designed with batch processing and network servers in mind.
+Most of the commands in IM Examples were written specifically with Linux and Unix shell scripting in mind, as these systems are designed with batch processing and network servers in mind.
 However, more and more users of ImageMagick want to use it from the Windows Environment.
-This section provides details and examples of how you can use IM in that environment and, more important, how to convert a UNIX shell command (as used in the rest of the IM Examples) into its Windows DOS equivalent.
+This section provides details and examples of how you can use IM in that environment and, more important, how to convert a Unix shell command (as used in the rest of the IM Examples) into its Windows DOS equivalent.
 I wish to express specific thanks to Wolfgang Hugemann &lt;ImageMagick\_AT\_Hugemann.de&gt; who completely re-wrote the original notes and expanded them to cover a much larger range of topics, of specific concern to window users.
 What you see here is his work, and IM users are indebted to him for his time and patience.